Technical resources for silicon nanomaterials research

 Prof. Ekaterina Astrova, Ioffe Research Institute, Saint Petersburg; RUSSIA

-Dr. Bruno Azeredo, Arizona State University, USA
+Dr. Bruno Azeredo, Arizona State University; USA

 Prof. Hanna Bandarenka, Belarussian State University of Informatics and Radioelectronics; BELARUS